openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_course_certificates.rst

 #.
 On the certificates configuration page click **Deactivate**.

-The certificate is no longer active.
+The certificate is no longer active and is not issued to learners.